Vasanth2801/Intern-Week-2-/README.md

 * How to create coin prefab and how to detect the collsion detection with two gameobjects
 * In triggerenter 2D method, how  to trigger the events
 * How to display the coin increment in UI when we pick the coins
+* How to add particle effects and trigger it using the code

 Implementation(Step by step):
 * Created a cricle gameobject give it a yellow colour so it can get the feel of real coin